Affiliate links in this post will be clearly marked with a *. Clicking one of these links means I earn a discount or receive payment.

 I love the usual roast dinner trimmings but prefer to make things a little easier on myself!
 We have an air fryer and I love to use this to reduce the number of dishes in the oven at one time.

-With my air fryer, it takes next to no time to cook air fryer roast potatoes and air fryer parsnips.
+With my air fryer, it takes next to no time to cook air fryer roast potatoes, air fryer carrots and air fryer parsnips.
 Don’t forget to keep back any leftover potato for use in a homemade potato waffle or perhaps some tasty tuna fishcakes for a simple and frugal midweek lunch.

 Did you know it is really simple to make your own stuffing!
 I’ve gone for a rustic look with my sage and onion stuffing.
 You can also blitz it in your food processor to make it look a little more like ‘normal’ stuffing.